Birth to Three Birth Cohort Data

 - 'IFSP Receiving Services' represents the percent of children receiving services out of the total number of IFSPs.

 - 'Eligible that Exit to ECSE' represents the percent of children who were exited to Early Childhood Special Education out of the total number of children eligible for services.

 Connecticut Office of Early Childhood

-Towns with 5 or fewer referrals have been suppressed.
+Towns with 5 or fewer referrals have been suppressed, as denoted with an asterisk (*).
 Towns with no referrals will display as zero to differentiate them from towns where data has been suppressed.